gubellom/gubellom.github.io/presentation.md

 </div>
  -->

-My research focuses on the intersection of public economics, political economy, health and socioeconomics.
-In my research, I combine economic theory, econometric and microsimulation analysis to explore how institutions, public policy design, and social capital shape socioeconomic and political outcomes.

 <!--On this website, I will mostly share my research results.-->
 You can contact me at: michele [dot] gubello [at] esri [dot] ie